Vital-DB/vital-db/README.md

 * Complete production README.md - **Douglas**

 ## Technical Challenges

-- Security
+- Vitals
-  - Securing our users' forms and medical information is our most critical priority.
+  - Displaying visual representations of a user's vitals over time.
 - AWS
-  - Allowing our users to upload PDFs and scans of their medical records requires us to use a cloud hosting technology like AWS.
+  - Incorporating AWS to allow users to upload profile pictures and view them.
 - Google Maps API
   - A stretch feature of ours is to allow users to look for nearby doctors and medical providers right on the app.